What and why

 Without a birth certificate, a child can be denied the right to subsidized healthcare and other social welfare services, and can face restrictions on travel that limit both future education and employment opportunities.
 Unregistered children are also more vulnerable to abuse, trafficking and exploitation as their legal status makes it more difficult for them to file complaints or access related service once they fall victims.

 UNICEF worked with the Department of Provincial Administration, Ministry of Interior, in developing an online birth registration programme that links information on each child born in a hospital to the civil registration system.
 When this information is linked to the registration system, registrar officials immediately know and can track families that have not come to make a record their child’s birth or obtain a birth certificate.

-Currently, about 44 hospitals nationwide are using online birth registration programme.
-UNICEF is working with the National Health Security Office, Department of Provincial Administration and Ministry of Public Health to expand the system to all hospitals across the country.
-UNICEF is also advocating for one-stop birth registration service that would have registrar officials stationed at the hospitals to issue birth certificates for newborns.
+Currently, about 350 hospitals nationwide are using online birth registration programme.
+UNICEF is working with the National Health Security Office, Department of Provincial Administration and Ministry of Public Health to expand the system to almost 900 hospitals across the country.
+UNICEF is also supporting a study to identify the remaining barriers that prevent parents from registering their child, and working with partners to address these challenges.

 We want all children born in Thailand to be registered at birth regardless of their parents’ ethnic or legal status.
 Ultimately, we are working to have birth registration and the issuing of official birth certificates carried out at hospitals by hospital officials, which is allowed under the current Civil Registration Act.

 • Birth certificate is the most important document for proving a child’s nationality

 • About five per cent of all children born each year in Thailand, or about 40,000 children, are not registered at birth

 • Without a birth certificate, a child can be denied the right to subsidized health care and can face restriction on travels

 • Unregistered children are more vulnerable to abuse, exploitation and trafficking